Watu is a full-suite SaaS product to manage all the business needs of temporary staffing agencies.

 - Performance: Very fast execution and lots of database and queries optimization to have fast access for sophisticated reporting in a large database.
 Hundreds of agencies handled with just one server that ran quite cool.

-- Messaging: Powerful messaging infrastructure including configurable templates with replacement variables, SMS sending (and billing), and allowing e-mail and SMS recipients to reply back, trace the original message and construct a coherent tree for the message thread.
+- Messaging: Powerful messaging infrastructure including configurable templates with replacement variables, SMS sending (and billing), and allowing e-mail and SMS recipients to reply back, trace the original message and construct a coherent tree for the message thread (hand-coded, services to do this weren't available at the time).

 - Payroll: The system calculates, at the click of a button and in a few seconds, a full payroll output detailing what each of thousands of employees needs to be paid each month, based on the shifts they worked, expense reimbursements, bonuses, fines and overtime.
 In the UK, this includes integration with a partner to get an output with full custom payslips and tax deductions.
 In the rest of the world, the output is compatible with several popular accounting packages, making it easy to get the payslips.